 The biggest races get the most prize money, that makes complete sense.
 You can see that even the lesser races still have a decent amount of money attached to them, though it decreases with each race and its sense of prestige.
 Even the biggest races don’t have huge amounts of money attached once you start to see that money be spread between the owners, trainers and the jockey.

-That being said, if you were the winning connections of the Gold Cup in 2021 then you’re sharing £263,766, which isn’t exactly a pauper’s amount.
+That being said, if you were the winning connections of the Gold Cup in 2022 then you’re sharing £351,688, which isn’t exactly a pauper’s amount.
 It’s part of the reason the likes of the Gold Cup are seen as so prestigious and the more money is on offer, the more top-class people want to race in it and therefore the more prestigious it becomes.
-2021, of course, was an exception that proves the rule in terms of prize money.
+Even in 2021 the prize stood at £263,766 and was an exception that proves the rule in terms of prize money.